SM owns it, Dollybigmomma rocks the beta, I just write it...

 It was the eighth day he had been out.
 Sue had suggested I go to the car he had driven here and find out if he'd brought any clothes or other items that might make him feel more comfortable.

 I got the keys from my father, and he handed me a pair of gloves.
-"I haven't looked through his car, honey; I don't want to have to.
+"I haven't looked through his car, honey, and I don't want to have to.
 If you find anything incriminating, use the gloves and get rid of it.
 If I don't see it, it didn't exist."

 I hugged my father, kissing his cheek.